Envious-Data/EnvOpenPico/README.md

 ### Notes
 - You should be able to order these and have them entirely assembled by JLCPCB if they have stock
 - If the pinout matches the Raspberry Pi Pico you should be able to use UF2s meant for the pico (i believe most RP2040 firmwares should be rather board agnostic but im unsure as of writing this)
+- Please ensure you pick a compatible flash chip, you may need to modify the connections to the flash chip, its setup for Winbond W25QxxJVEIQ.

 ### Versions
 - EnvOpenPico - This is the standard Raspberry Pi Pico clone that I've Made